How to fix Nginx client_body_temp Permission denied on macOS

 🤨 WTF!

-I resolved the issue by by running sudo chown -R $USER:_developer client_body_temp/
+I was able to resolved the issue by by running sudo chown -R $USER:_developer client_body_temp/

-I am unclear why nobody was assigned to the folders, I also think that maybe my work laptop has the _developer group which I don’t think is standard.
+I don’t know what led to this error.
+I am unsure why nobody was assigned to the folders.
+I also think that it may have had something to do with how my work laptop is managed because I don’t think the _developer group, which I don’t think is standard.

 You won’t need to restart Nginx but retry the file upload.